 London on a Budget Guide

-London is expensive for residents and tourists alike.
-But armed with the right knowledge, your trip to London doesn’t need to break the bank!
-Obviously the best way to see and enjoy London is by coming along on our famous pay-what-you-like tours.
+This post is a guide for visitors and tourist who are visiting London on a budget (updated for 2018).
+We provide tips on free museums, eating well on the cheap, discount theatre tickets, as well as 1, 2, 3 and 5-day budget itineraries.
+One of the best ways to see and enjoy London is by coming along on our famous pay-what-you-like tours.
 Once you’ve done that, we’ve got some tips and tricks to help you make the most of your time in town – So read on to find out how to get the most power for your Pound with our guide to London on a Budget.

 Other great sites to consider are as TravelZoo, Groupon, Discount London and Wowcher, which offer similar deals and discounts.
 In addition, some popular attractions in London have a 2 for 1 offer that you can take advantage of easily during your visit.
 Check out our post on 2for1 deals to get the low down!

 No matter which airport you fly into, or where you are staying, you’ll always have options when it comes to traveling into the city.
 Check out our step-by-step guides on getting to/from Heathrow or to/from Stanstead if arriving by plane.
-Most airports offer tickets for rail connections and National Express usually has coach services that run from each airport.
+Most airports offer tickets for rail connections and National Express, the main bus company here usually has coach services that run from each airport.
 And, of course, there’s always the option of a black cab!
 If arriving into London after a long international flight, learn how to avoid jet lag with these suggestions.

 - Oystercard or Travelcard – depending on your length of time in London, you may benefit from picking up a Travelcard or an Oystercard to save money when getting around on the Tube discounts on attractions.